sjmisina/PyCitySchools_withPandas/README.md

 With the suspicious math and reading scores removed from the district calculations, presented here is the updated school district analysis report.

 ### Results:
-Here, we will find the updated School District Summary displaying average math and reading scores and percentages passing for the district as a whole:
+The updated School District Summary displaying average math and reading scores and percentages passing for the district as a whole:
 ![District Summary](/Resources/report_details/district_summary.png "School District Summary")

 - Here are the math and reading test averages per school and per grade level: